You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 On a yogic journey since the age of 19, Jennie has studied Ashtanga yoga in the NH seacoast, on her own in the south of France, alignment-based yoga in Newburyport and Salem, MA and most recently enrolled in her second teacher-training in Worcester, MA.
 This continual practice and way of life is a big influence in many of her songs, which presents itself in "Short little Lines" referencing The Book of Change and, of course, the title track, "Emotions Sit".

-At a musical crossroads of sorts, not knowing what comes next is part of the thrill for Backstrom, who’s whimsical, free-spirited nature and unfaltering confidence often find her jumping on a stage to lend a vocal, jamming with a street musician along her route home or collaborating with excited, hungry musicians like herself.
-Formerly one-half of a duo playing up and down the Seacoast of NH, Backstrom recently embarked on a solo career.
-The Worcester-based singer/songwriter will soon release her debut album, supplementing her arsenal of songs like the soulful and sultry “To My Next Lover” and crowd-favorite “Rain.”
+Always on the lookout for her next inspiration, not knowing what comes next is a thrill for Backstrom, whose whimsical, free-spirited nature often finds her jumping on a stage to lend a vocal, jamming with a street musician along her route home or collaborating with excited, hungry musicians like herself.

 “Every one of us should be able to share our deepest ideas, thoughts and emotions with the world,” Backstrom says.
 “Music is my vehicle".